mixxxdj/manual/source/chapters/appendix.rst

   * Adds a static Experiment class with a tri-state mode flag that indicates whether the experiment mode is OFF, BASE, or EXPERIMENT.

-  * Adds :menuselection:`Developer-->Stats:Experiment Bucket` and
+  * Adds :menuselection:`Developer --> Stats:Experiment Bucket` and
-    :menuselection:`Developer-->Stats:Base Bucket`.
-Each one toggles between OFF and BASE/EXPERIMENT so you can choose exactly what time spans you would like to collect in your base and experiment buckets.
+    :menuselection:`Developer --> Stats:Base Bucket`.
+Each one toggles between
+    OFF and BASE/EXPERIMENT so you can choose exactly what time spans you would like to collect in your base and experiment buckets.

   * Updates StatsManager to segment collected stats into a base and experiment bucket.
 This allows you to quickly measure the difference a code change has